nbudin/threeman/README.md

 # Threeman

-Threeman is an alternative to [Foreman](https://github.com/ddollar/foreman) for Mac users.
-Rather than running all the commands together in one terminal, it opens a new [iTerm 2](https://www.iterm2.com) window with each command in a tab.
+Threeman is an alternative to [Foreman](https://github.com/ddollar/foreman).
+Rather than running all the commands together in one terminal, it opens a new terminal window with each command in a tab.
 The benefits of this are:

-* iTerm 2 will notify you using an icon when there's new output from each command
+* Your terminal app will notify you using an icon when there's new output from each command
 * Because your command's input and output aren't being intercepted by Foreman, you can use [Pry](http://pryrepl.org)

+Threeman also has an extensible architecture to allow it to support multiple terminal apps.
+Right now, it supports:

+* iTerm 2.9 and above
+* Mac OS X's built-in Terminal app

 ## Installation

-Make sure you have [iTerm 2](https://www.iterm2.com/downloads.html) at least version 2.9 installed.
+Make sure you have a supported terminal app installed.

 Run: